|People submitted numerous examples on how they are Finding Steady Ground through the 7 behaviors. Here’s a sample:

 In the face of large-scale problems, holding on to our own agency is key.
 We may feel scared and upset and mad.
 But together we can help each other notice our resilience, brainstorm new possibilities, find our way to larger efforts, and stay in motion.

 So what to do?

-If gathering some friends together face-to-face as a way to help each other stay in motion seems like a nice idea, but you don’t have a clue what you would actually do once you gathered, here’s a simple model that works well in a wide variety of situations.
+If gathering some friends together face-to-face as a way to help each other stay in motion seems like a nice idea, (via an on-line platform these days, of course), but you don’t have a clue what you would actually do once you gathered, here’s a simple model that works well in a wide variety of situations.
 The key is taking turns.

 - Brief check-ins on how people are doing (with an invitation to share good news, since we tend to be overwhelmed with the bad)